DweejaReddy/DweejaReddy/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 💥 I’m currently working on an internship opportunity at 99minds where I am given some tasks in developing website for B2B and a B2C companies that allows theusers to order gift cards for them or the organization that placed the order
+- 💥 I’m currently working on an internship opportunity at 99minds where I am given some tasks in developing website for B2B and a B2C companies that allows theusers to order gift cards for the organizations

 - 🌱 I’m currently learning Data Structures and Algorithms & Android Development